dowrite/ducky-demo/README.md

 2. Password Cracking – Cracking a short password (8 characters or less) is trivial with modern computers.
 Password policies tend to enforce password length and complexity requirements to ensure high password entropy.
 However, humans aren't good at memorizing random symbols and characters, so they resort to patterns that will satisfy the password complexity requirements while still being memorable (https://ieeexplore.ieee.org/document/5375544).
 Keyboard patterns significantly reduce the problem space, making these types of passwords vulnerable to brute force attacks.The password cracking portion of this demo demonstrates this concept.

 ## Installation of Password Cracking Website
-Commands here were tested on Ubuntu 16
+Commands here were tested on Ubuntu 16, but should work on any debian based distro like Kali.

 ### 1. Get dependencies
 ```